2lag/three/readme.md

  - make better movement controller that incorporates delta time AND works w touch controls ( mayb onscreen ? idk )
    - unless its okay on mobile ( this should be tested alr )
-   - if it doesn't work well, copy this and add onscreen controls as well as keybound ctls
+   - if it doesn't work well, copy [this](https://github.com/sbuggay/bspview/blob/master/src/CameraControls.ts) and add onscreen control/joystick as well as keybound ctls

  - add hideable keybind list somewhere ( top / bottom right )